swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 While concrete distributed actor types have a `resolve(id:using:)` method available on them, however since the implementation of such method for a protocol would involve code generation, we'll instead leverage the new macro capabilities of the Swift compiler.

-The `resolve(id:using:)` method is the entry point to locate and return a local or remote distributed actor reference, depending on where the distributed actor system implementation determines the ID to be pointing at.
+The `#resolve(id:using:)` macro is the entry point to locate and return a local or remote distributed actor reference, depending on where the distributed actor system implementation determines the ID to be pointing at.

-With concrete distributed actors, this method is declared as a static requirement on the DistributedActor protocol, and its implementation is synthesized by the compiler for every concrete distributed actor.
+With concrete distributed actors, this method is declared as a static requirement on the `DistributedActor` protocol, and its implementation is synthesized by the compiler for every concrete distributed actor.
 This is necessarily synthesized, because a remote distributed actor reference is a special kind of object that is allocated as a "small shim" rather than the complete state of the object.
 The declaration for the concrete distributed actor resolve is as follows:

 ```swift
 @available(SwiftStdlib 5.7, *)